 In general, data, from the manufacturer can be accepted to support their ignition hazard assessment.
 It can also be used to assist in establishing the temperature class, in particular where this needs to be done by calculation.

-NOTE: Guidance is given in IEC 60079-10-1
+NOTE: Guidance is given in IEC 60079-10-1 It can also be used to assist in classification of areas of the dispenser, in particular where this needs to be done by calculation

 Expectations of manufacturers